• Skip to primary navigation

 Pull the fresh pizza dough out of the package.
 With clean hands, fold the dough over itself a few times and roll it into a ball.
 Until I get my how-to video made, please check out this video from Vincenzo's Plate for detailed instructions.

 1. Drizzle some olive oil in a medium mixing bowl, then place the dough ball in the bowl and roll around the oil to coat.
 Using your hands, be sure the entire dough ball is coated in olive oil.
-Cover the bowl with plastic wrap, then cover with a clean kitchen towel or tea towel.
+Cover the bowl with plastic wrap, then cover it with a clean kitchen towel or tea towel.
 Store in a warm place for 4-8 hours until risen.
 (Dough can be refrigerated for up to 2 days at this stage)

 2. When dough has doubled in size and is soft to the touch, it's ready to use.